Only Connect: Round 1: Connections

 Teams are given up to four clues and must try to figure out the connection between them within 40 seconds.
 The team is initially shown one clue, and may request the remaining three clues at any time within the 40 seconds (they are not automatically shown).
 The team may press their buzzer to guess after the first clue for 5 points, the second for 3, the third for 2, or the fourth for 1.
-If the team guesses incorrectly, fails to answer after buzzing in a timely manner, or fails to buzz within the time allotted, the opposing team is shown any remaining clues and can answer for a bonus point.
+If the team guesses incorrectly, fails to answer in a timely manner after buzzing, or fails to buzz within the time allotted, the opposing team is shown any remaining clues and can answer for a bonus point.
 Play then alternates until each team has played three sets of clues.
-Typically, one of the six puzzles involves pictures, and another uses pieces of music, both classical and contemporary.
-Music questions are generally considered among the toughest questions in the quiz, and a team's dismay upon realising they have chosen the music question is a frequent source of humour on the programme.
+Typically, one of the six puzzles involves pictures, and another uses pieces of music, both classical and contemporary, but teams have no way of identifying these questions before making their choices.
+Sound or Music questions are generally considered among the toughest questions in the quiz, and a team's dismay upon realising they have chosen the sound or music question is a frequent source of humour on the programme.

 Round 2: Sequences

 In this round, each set of four clues forms a sequence.
 Teams may see a maximum of three clues, and must determine what would come fourth in the sequence within the 40 second time limit.
 As with the first round, teams score points dependent on the number of clues seen and if they fail to guess correctly, it is thrown over to the other team, who can see any remaining clues and answer for a bonus point.
 Some sequences can have multiple acceptable answers (for example, if the sequence is sources of Vitamins A, B, C, and D, any source of Vitamin D would be an accepted answer), while others may only have one.
-Teams can score points without correctly identifying what the sequence is, but may be required to do so if the sequence is very specific or if they are providing a correct alternate sequence incorporating the three provided clues.
+Teams can score points without correctly identifying what the sequence is, but may be required to do so if providing an answer not anticipated by the question writers or whose relevance to the sequence is ambiguous.
 As in the previous round, one set of clues involves pictures, with teams describing the fourth picture in the sequence, and starting from the quarterfinals of Series 10, there is occasionally a sequence made by three music clips, with contestants supplying the title or artist/s of the fourth unplayed music clip.

-For example, sequential clues of "Anger", "Bargaining" and "Depression" would be correctly followed by "Acceptance", these being the 2nd through 5th stages of the Kübler-Ross model of grief.
+For example, sequential clues of "Anger", "Bargaining" and "Depression" would be correctly followed by "Acceptance", these being the 2nd to 5th stages of the Kübler-Ross model of grief.